ibm-build-lab/cloud-pak-sandboxes/scripts/iaf/README.md

 ### 1. Ensure that pull secrets are set

 The Demo cartridge requires pull secrets for `cp.stg.icr.io`.
-Make sure the pre-instal.sh script was run from [step 3](#3-set-pull-secrets-by-running-pre-installsh) above.
+Make sure the [pre-install.sh](./preinstall.sh) script was run from [step 3](#3-set-pull-secrets-by-running-pre-installsh) above.

 ### 2. Set up Image Mirroring